loaywael/AdvancedLaneDetector/README.md

         </br>

        - **Calibration Methods**
-           - Frist Method: Requires knowing something about the object in the real world 3D-space by satisfying one of:
+           - **Frist Method**: Requires knowing something about the object in the real world 3D-space by satisfying one of:
                 - Vanishing Points
                 - 2D planar known object
                 - 3D object with known shape and size